towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 #Pro-Tips
 -----------------------------------------------
 **Gift, Prize, and Trade Pokemon**
-Pokemon that are given to you by NPCs always have at least 8 for every DV.
+Pokemon that are given to you by NPCs have above-average DVs.
 This applies whether it is a gift, in-game trade, or a purchase.
 This means that prize pokemon from the game corner will always have good stats.
 And buying a magikarp from a shady figure might not be such a bad investment.